 Discretely Presented Component Units.
 Based on the application of the criteria for determining component units, the following direct-support organizations (as provided for in Section 1004.28, Florida Statutes, and Board of Governors Regulation 9.011) are included within the University reporting entity as discretely presented component units.
-These legally separate, not for profit, corporations are organized and operated to assist the University to achieve excellence by providing supplemental resources from private gifts and bequests and valuable education support services and are governed by separate boards.
+These legally separate, not-for-profit, corporations are organized and operated to assist the University to achieve excellence by providing supplemental resources from private gifts and bequests, and valuable education support services and are governed by separate boards.
 The Statutes authorize these organizations to receive, hold, invest, and administer property and to make expenditures to or for the benefit of the University.
 These organizations and their purposes are explained as follows:

-- Florida Agricultural and Mechanical University Foundation, Inc. is authorized to obtain private support to meet the critical needs of the University that are not met by public funds and assist the University in maintaining its "margin of excellence". - Florida Agricultural and Mechanical University National Alumni Association, Inc. provides funds to foster scholarships and enhance the image of the University through positive public relations and public service. - Rattler Boosters, Inc. (Boosters), provides contributions to the University to stimulate the education, health, and physical welfare of the students.
+- Florida Agricultural and Mechanical University Foundation, Inc. is authorized to obtain private support to meet the critical needs of the University that are not met by public funds and assist the University in maintaining its "margin of excellence". - Florida Agricultural and Mechanical University National Alumni Association, Inc. provides funds to foster scholarships and enhance the image of the University through positive public relations and public service.